Why We Love It

 It is important for payroll clerks to monitor any changes in tax and deduction laws, so they are aware of the most recent revisions in policies and regulations.
 Another monthly routine task is preparing and mailing out earnings and tax-withholding statements for all employees to assist them with preparation of income tax returns.

-Can I Become a Payroll Clerk?
+How To Become a Payroll Clerk

 Payroll Clerk Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.